Oli-Le-Maire/bookmark_manager/README.md

 #so that I can see what websites I have saved
 #I want to be able to see a list of bookmarks

+#as a user
+#so that I can save websites
+#I want to be able to add a website to my bookmark manager

 input   >              method    >          output
 See websites       bookmarks        list of bookmarks